OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 As a summary, “stable” modules:

--  Must at all times follow the OCA coding standards and ensure CI green builds.
+-  Must at all times follow the OCA coding standards and ensure CI green builds (coverage is optional).

 -  Must be correctly installed by the OCA Runbot, without conflicting with other installed modules, allowing people to try them.

--  Must have some tests (no minimum coverage percentage required).
+-  Must have some tests.

 -  Must depend only on Stable and Mature modules..